lineality/schema_map_production_datascience_casestudy/study_project_doc.md

 ##### Dataset A is a MySQL schema for a legacy HR management system.
 ##### Dataset B is a MongoDB schema for a modern people platform.

-The task is to build a pipeline that automatically maps all fields in the source to semantically equivalent fields in the destination (or to list them as unmapped).
+The task is to build a pipeline that automatically maps fields in the source to semantically equivalent fields in the destination, accounting for all the fields being or unmapped.

 The pipeline must output a single JSON file or object.
 For each field mapping, the JSON must include (other fields can be added optionally):
 ```text